Type B Cipher Machine: Stepping switches

 A stepping switch is a multi-layer mechanical device that was commonly used at the time in telephone switching systems.
 Each layer has a set of electrical connects, 25 in the Type B, arranged in a semicircular arc.
 These do not move and are called the stator.
 A wiper arm on a rotor at the focus of the semicircle connects with one stator contact at a time.
 The rotors on each layer are attached to a single shaft that advances from one stator contact to the next whenever an electromagnet connected to a ratchet is pulsed.
-There are actually two wiper arms on each level, connected together, so that when one wiper advance past the last contact in the semicircle, the other engages the first contact.
-This allows the rotor connections to keeps cycling through all 25 stator contacts as the electromagnet is pulsed.
+There are actually two wiper arms on each level, connected together, so that when one wiper advances past the last contact in the semicircle, the other engages the first contact.
+This allows the rotor connections to keep cycling through all 25 stator contacts as the electromagnet is pulsed.

 To encrypt the twenties letters, a 20-layer stepping switch was needed in each of the three stages.
 Both the Japanese version and the early American analog constructed each stage from several smaller stepping switches of the type used in telephone central offices.
 The American analog used four 6-level switches to create one 20-layer switch.
 The four switches in each stage were wired to step synchronously.
 The fragment of a Type 97 Japanese machine on display at the National Cryptologic Museum, the largest piece known in existence, has three 7-layer stepping switches (see photo).
 The U.S. Army developed an improved analog in 1944 that has all the layers needed for each stage on a single shaft.
 An additional layer was used in the improved analog to automatically set each switch bank to the initial position specified in the key.

 However implemented, the 20-layer stepping switch in each stage had 20 rotor connections and 500 stator connections, one wiper and 25 stator contacts on each layer.
 Each stage must have exactly 20 connections on each end to connect with the adjacent stage or plugboard.
 On the rotor side, that is not a problem as there are 20 rotors.
 On the stator end of a stage, every column of stator contacts corresponding to the same rotor position on each of the 20 layers is connected to the 20 output wires (leads in the diagram) in a scrambled order, creating a permutation of the 20 inputs.
 This is done differently for each of the rotor positions.
 Thus each stator output wire has 25 connections, one from each rotor position, though from different levels.
 The connections needed to do this created a "rats nest" of wires in the early U.S. analog.
 The improved analog organized the wiring more neatly with three matrices of soldering terminals visible above each stepping switch in the photograph.